 Late in the week, Deans will be given evaluations.
-All Campers are asked to complete an evaluation about their week.
+All Campers and Volunteers are asked to complete an evaluation about their week.
 This is critical feedback for Silver Lake; please plan time for the Campers to complete their evaluations.

-Deans will also be given the following evaluations:
+Volunteers will also be given the following evaluations:

-- Dean Self-Evaluation

-- Counselor Evaluation (to be completed by the Dean)

-- Counselor Evaluation of Dean.
+- Dean Self-Evaluation - Evaluation of Counselor (to be completed by the Dean) - Evaluation of Dean (to be completed by Counselors)

 These evaluations are confidential and will be read by the Program Director and the Director.
-Evaluations can be placed in a sealed envelope and given to the Resource Coordinator or handed directly to the Program Director.
+Evaluations can be placed in a sealed envelope and given to the Program Director.